Official websites use .gov

 Comment start We encourage you to visit the Teacher at Sea homepage linked below.
 The Teacher at Sea program allows full-time educators to join NOAA scientists on research cruises and gain first-hand experience working at sea.
 The program is free for educators; the yearly application window opens November 1st with applications due November 30th.”
 Comment en

 We encourage you to visit the Teacher at Sea homepage using the button below.
 The Teacher at Sea program allows full-time educators to join NOAA scientists on research cruises and gain first-hand experience working at sea.
-The program is free for educators; the yearly application window opens November 1st with applications due November 30th.
+The program is free for educators!
+To apply, you must complete the online application that opens November 1st and submit your application within the 30-day window.